Gankara/CovidMisinfoInNigeria/README.md

 * [`analysis_misinfo.ipynb`](https://github.com/Gankara/CovidMisinfoInNigeria/tree/master/code/misinfo_analysis%20): Python notebook used to find tweets that contains keywords identified as being related to misinformation in Nigeria.

 ## THIS CODEBASE IS A DRAFT AND STILL BEING UPDATED.
-PlEASE DO NOT SHARE WIDELY.
+PLEASE DO NOT SHARE WIDELY.